UxueGarciaRodriguez2/Prediction-of-Paris-Housing/README.md

 - **Loss Function:** Mean Squared Error (MSE)

 ### 2. Multi Lineal Regression
-Aso, a linear regression model was implemented using scikit-learn model, this model directly fits the input features to the target variable.
+Also, a linear regression model was implemented using scikit-learn model, this model directly fits the input features to the target variable.
 During this step, the algorithm minimizes the mean squared error (MSE) between the predicted values and the actual target values.

 A key advantage of this model is its easy interpretability.
 It assumes a linear relationship between the features and the target variable, with the coefficients providing insight into the contribution of each feature to the prediction.
 For example, in this linear model, the feature 'haspool' has the highest coefficient, indicating that it has the greatest influence on the final prediction.